mosip/documentation/docs/ctk-sdk-setup.md

 ![](_images/ctk-setup-sdk-docker.png)

 But the partner may face the CORS issue.
-To get around this, they can allow the compliance toolkit URL in their controllers using @CrossOrigin("<URL>") annotation.
+To get around this, they can allow the compliance toolkit URL in their controllers using `@CrossOrigin("<URL>")` annotation.

-Otherwise, they can use a proxy service which would redirect all their calls to the docker.
+Otherwise, a proxy service can be used, which would redirect all the calls to the docker.